k-basinski/ned_psych/02_cognition.md

 - The mind  is a "computer" that is physically implemented by neural activity in the brain
 - Input via perception, output via behavior

+### Evolution & psychology

+- Modern psychology is grounded in evolutionary thinking
+- Evolutionary principles apply to all animals (including people)
+- Psychological processes have been shaped by evolution the same way as anatomy and physiology

+### Mechanisms of evolution

+- Natural selection
+- Sexual selection
+- Reciprocity
+- Genetic drift
+-

+### Examples

+- Social bonding and behaviors
+- Mating behavior
+- Eating habits
+- Stress, coping and _lifestyle disease_

+### Social bonding

+- Reciprocity
+-

+### Mating strategies

+- Sex differences
+- Women have more parental investment
+- Women are able to produce less offspring
+-

+### Eating habits

+- Strong preference for sugary, fatty foods
+- Human natural history is full of hunger
+- Overweight pandemic
+-

+###

+### Stress, coping and _lifestyle disease_

 ### Perception